DuendeInexistente/Cirque/ShortStories/Tormento.md

 Para este carnaval.*

 She wasn't going to die, so the trying could only succeed.
-Only a mater of time.
+Only a mater of time, then.